Fed's Powell confirms half-point rate hike 'on the table' in May as inflation surges

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-Still, he acknowledged the difficulty of the task ahead, but said that it is "absolutely essential" for central bankers to to restore price stability.
+Still, he acknowledged the difficulty of the task ahead and said it is "absolutely essential" for central bankers to restore price stability.

 "Our goal is to use our tools to get demand and supply back in sync, so inflation moves back into place, without a slowdown that amounts to a recession," Powell said.
 "I don't think you'll hear anyone at the Fed say that's straightforward and easy.
 It's going to be challenging."